 Robert V. Lange, PhD, President and Founder of the International Collaborative, USA

 Robert V. Lange studied at the California Institute of Technology and received his doctorate in Theoretical Physics from Harvard University.
 After post-doctoral research at Oxford, he became a faculty member of Brandeis University where he is retired and continues to teach in the Sustainable International Development Master’s Degree program of the Heller School.
 He began work in Tanzania in 1986 and founded the ICSEE in 1992.
 Read his full biography

 Using his mastery of the Maasai language, English, and Swahili to connect with people from all walks of Tanzanian life, Kisioki has provided excellent oversight since the beginning of the Project.
 He is also one of the three Directors of the International Collaborative in Tanzania.
 Originally from Selela in the Monduli district, he is one of his father’s 78 children.
-Read his biography, a letter about electrification, and news of his visit to America.
+Read a letter about electrification, and news of his visit to America.

 Mesha Singolyo, Manager of Activities and Programs at Cypress Hill

 Under Ms. Singolyo’s leadership, Cypress Hill offers a growing program of short courses, helping people solve problems and move forward.
 Ms. Singolyo established initial earning and business opportunities for women, with training given at the campus.
 She is also at the helm of the International Collaborative’s widow’s program.